dead-x-hackers/CypherStriker/README.md

 bash setup.sh
 ```
 ## NOTE:-
-please manually decompile Google_system.apk provide in RAMA tool dirctory and put your ip/domain to assts/ip.txt
+please manually decompile Google_system.apk provide in CypherStriker tool dirctory and put your ip/domain to assts/ip.txt

 ### After done that you can run Cypherstriker with -l argument and give port where http server running.